 It is nice to be home and I am nearly completely settled.
 I do like being busy but I just wish I didn’t feel guilty when I can’t do some things.
 I don’t have time to read and when I was uploading and having a Spanish lesson earlier this week, I was feeling guilty I haven’t practiced the harmonica.
 Someone suggested that I get a hands free strap so I can upload, learn and practice at the same time and while they were joking, I seriously considered it then realized that is just a bit too much.

 Today Sheldon picked up some more bits and pieces and now only has stuff in one room upstairs so I have sorted the other four rooms and I do believe finally unpacked from our shipment last September.
 It is weird splitting your stuff and seeing bits and bobs at his place and going oh yes there is the fence post monkey or that piece of art.
-We have decided to have joint custody of the art as we bought most of it on our overseas travels and as I am only here in summer Sheldon will get the lot every winter and in the summers I will arrive and pick ones I want to look at for the summer.
-Good deal that we are both happy with.

 I worked Tuesday night, edited videos until three then yesterday (Canada Day) I got up at eight to go golfing.
 I was tired, I didn’t want to get up at all, but get up I did.
 There was golf to be played and it was a gorgeous summer day.
 First proper good day that I have had nothing to do other than the pursuit of pleasure.
 I played my best ever round at Belfast and shot an even 50 then joined Sharon on Dundarave and could barely get on to anything.
 I hit the range for an hour or so before joining Cole, D and Thomas out on Brudenell, shot a 52 and did some really good things.